jlinclabs/jlinx-docs/docs/intro.md

 The goal of JLINX is to lay a foundation of verifiable, auditable, gas-fee free, data exchange that can be shared with as many or as few other parties as needed.

-## How JLINX works
+## How JLINX Works

 JLINX allows anyone to create and append to a virtually unlimited set of Micro Ledgers.
 Those Micro Ledgers can only be updated by you.
 You can share them as easily as you share a magnet link to a torrent you're seeding.
 You can also keep them private by not sharing or seeding them.

-### peer-to-peer communication
+### Peer-to-Peer Communication

-Any two parties can create and exchange microledgers to set up realtime bi-direction event streams.
+Any two parties can create and exchange Micro Ledgers to set up realtime bi-direction event streams.

 <LinkImage src="/img/alice-and-bob-solo.svg"/>

-### publishing
+### Publishing

 By creating a Micro Ledger using a shared [Doc Type](/docs/doc-types) you can publish mutable (append-only) documents to the open web.